 To implement the principle that we tax all income once, the tax on gain is deferred through the transfer of basis.
-Section 1031(d) provides that the transferor's basis in the property he received is the same as the basis he had in the property that he transferred, decreased by the amount of boot received, and increased by the amount of loss recognized.
+Section 1031(d) provides that the transferor's basis in the property he received is the same as the basis he had in the property that he transferred, decreased by the amount of boot received, and increased by the amount of boot subject to immediate recognition or decreased by the amount of loss recognized.
 Such transfer of basis from one property to another has the effect of deferring, not excluding, eventual recognition of gain.
 Tax deferral under § 1031 is not optional but mandatory, a point that works against a taxpayer who wishes to recognize loss in a completed transaction as the taxpayer in Cottage Saving & Loan did.